 “New Opening of Rainforest Kidzworld and Boat Ride in Singapore Zoo.”

-We visited Singapore Zoo last Sunday which fell on the actual day of Singapore National Day.
-It was a long weekend, I had to have some activity plans for the kid, at least an outing for her on the 3-day long weekend.
-As a form of celebration with the nation, we decided to pay a visit to the Zoo in morning, and get home by afternoon so that we would be in time to watch the live National Day Parade on TV.
-We had our good friend & her family to join us, too.
+As a form of celebration with the nation, I decided to pay a visit to the Zoo in morning, and get home by afternoon so that I would be in time to watch the live National Day Parade on TV.
+We had our good friend & her family to join me, too.

 If you are still racking your brain on which good places to bring your children to, for some fun and valuable visits throughout the 1-month break from school, I have some ideas here.

 “Singapore’s latest downtown icon – Marina Barrage.
 A weekend spot cum educational visit, for you and your family.”

 First heard of this newest spot was from my friend, and then was broacasted in the TV news, featuring new reservoir, the bridge where visitors may have a stroll, and big green patch where visitors may enjoy a picnic there.
 A FOC place for the residents!

 This majestic dam was was officially opened on 1 Nov 2008.
 A very new place for you to explore!
 Open daily, and it’s FOC!read more